typetron/typetron.org/tutorials/blog/crud.md

 }
 ```

-By giving the **@Get** decorator the parameter **{id}**, Typetron will register a method that will handle all the
+By giving the _@Get_ decorator the parameter _{id}_, Typetron will register a method that will handle all the
-requests to **/something** where that **something** is our article identifier.
+requests to _/1_,_/2_,_/3_ etc., where those numbers represent our article identifier.

 Now, if you go to [localhost:8000/1](http://localhost:8000/1) you will see all the contents of a the article with
-**id** 1.
+_id_ 1.
 If you change that 1 into 2, you will see the contents of article 2 and so on.

-We can also use Route-Entity binding where Typetron will find the Entity for you based on the name of the route
+We can also use Route-Entity binding, which is just a fancy name, where Typetron will find the Entity for you based
-parameter and the name of the entity:
+on the name of the route parameter and the name of the entity:

 ```ts
 // ...